Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Results

 \subsection{Inter-Model Consistency Analysis}

-We assessed the level of agreement among the models—GPT-4, LLaMA, Gemini, and Claude—for each generated question.
-In each experiment, one model generated $100$ questions, and the remaining three independently provided answers without collaboration.
-The implantation and data are available here \cite{amiri2024intermodel}.

-Figure~\ref{fig:consensus_rate_overview} illustrates the levels of agreement among the models based on the answers provided.
-The results reveal that questions generated by Claude and GPT-4 achieved the highest levels of complete agreement, with 86$\%$ and 82$\%$ of responses falling into that category when they acted as the question generator.
-Specifically, Claude had 14$\%$ partial agreement and 0$\%$ no agreement, while GPT -4's results in 16$\%$ partial agreement and 2$\%$ no agreement.
-In contrast, Gemini and LLaMA exhibited lower levels of consensus.
-When Gemini generated the questions, 70$\% $of responses were in complete agreement, 28$\%$ were in partial agreement, and 2$\%$ showed no agreement.
-LLaMA, as the question generator, resulted in only 65$\%$ complete agreement, 27$\%$ partial agreement, and a higher rate of no agreement at 8$\%$.
+Figure~\ref{fig:consensus_rate_overview} illustrates the levels of agreement between the models based on their responses to the questions generated by different LLMs.
+The results indicate that Claude and GPT-4 achieved the highest full agreement rates, with $86\%$ and $82\%$ of the responses aligning when they served as the question generator.
+In contrast, Gemini and LLaMA showed lower consensus, with full agreement rates of $70\%$ and $65\%$, respectively.
+This suggests that the questions generated by Claude are more comprehensible to other LLMs, as evidenced by the consistent selection of the same answer among multiple choice options \(\{ A, B, C, D \}\).
+In contrast, when LLaMA generated the questions, only $65\%$ of the responses reached full agreement, indicating greater variability in interpretation.

-These findings suggest that inter-model consistency depends significantly on the question-generating model.
-The higher agreement levels observed with Claude and GPT-4 may be attributed to their advanced training and more sophisticated understanding of complex statistical concepts.
-Conversely, the lower consensus rates with LLaMA and Gemini could be influenced by differences in their model architectures, training data, or interpretation nuances.
-This variation underscores the impact of the question generator on the collaborative performance of LLMs in specialized domains.
+Further analysis supports these observations.
+LLaMA-generated questions resulted in a partial agreement rate of $27\%$ and the highest non-agreement rate of $8\%$, suggesting that their questions may be more ambiguous or challenging to interpret.
+In contrast, Claude's questions had a partial agreement rate of only $14\%$ and no cases of complete disagreement, supporting the hypothesis that their ability to generate well-structured and comprehensible questions was compared to the other LLMs, particularly LLaMA.

-To evaluate the reliability and precision of answers generated by LLM) in scenarios lacking ground-truth data, we employed two complementary mechanisms: majority voting and confidence interval analysis.
-These approaches quantify inter-model agreement and assess alignment with a reference answer implicitly provided by the question-generating LLM.
+To evaluate the reliability and precision of the answers generated by LLM in scenarios lacking ground-truth data, we used two complementary mechanisms: majority voting and confidence interval analysis.
+These approaches quantify inter-model agreement and assess alignment with a reference answer provided by the question-generating LLM.